March 23, 1905– Lucille Fay LeSueur:

 Crawford’s acting career spanned more than five decades and 80 films, all while enjoying an unabashed busy sex life.
 Glenn Ford, John Wayne, Yul Brenner, Jeff Chandler, Dana Andrews, Kirk Douglas and even 17 year old Jackie Cooper shared her bed.
 Her female conquests included Greta Garbo, Marlene Dietrich, Barbara Stanwyck, Marilyn Monroe, and pioneering female director Dorothy Arzer.

-It seems that the longtime, very real feud between Bette Davis and Crawford was the result of declaration of unrequited love rebuffed by Davis.
+It seems that the longtime, very real feud depicted in Murphy’s television series between Davis and Crawford was the result of declaration of unrequited love rebuffed by Davis.

 Crawford had a thing for bisexual men, including three of her five husbands.
 She even tried to seduce Rock Hudson, sneaking into a shower with him and saying: “Close your eyes and pretend I’m Clark Gable.”

 Gable was probably the closest Crawford had to a great love.
 Gable, like Crawford, before hitting it big was known to flirt with guys and was willing to do whatever it took to make some money.
 Their passionate affair lasted on-and-off for 28 years despite the fact that she later claimed that Gable was “a closet bisexual with halitosis”.

 Supposedly MGM head honcho Louis B. Mayer had to pay-off blackmailers to hide Crawford’s appearance in stag films and an arrest for prostitution from her first days in Hollywood.
 A Show Biz insider once told me that he knew that Crawford made her lovers get on their knees and beg for sex.